acnicholls/pdf-combine/README.md

 # pdf-combine

 ## reason
-Natsuko asked me if I could write her a program that would let her combine her scanned pdf pages into single files.
+A friend asked me if I could write her a program that would let her combine her scanned pdf pages into single files.
 This is the result

 ## v2
 Later she asked me if I could split her documents into their separate pages.  along came v2